Last Updated on

 - your interpretation of that situation

 The same goes for meaning.
-Meaning is about your relationship with a subject/phenomenon, not about the thing itself.
+Meaning is about your relationship with a subject or phenomenon, and not about the thing itself.

-Living meaning is 100% objective.
-It describes the relation between objects, phenomena, happenings and actions that are a part of one’s life.
-Living meaning contains the same suchness aspect as described before, because it does not depend on being understood.
+Living meaning describes the relationship between objects, phenomena, happenings, and actions that are a part of one’s life.
+It contains the same suchness aspect as described before because it does not depend on being understood.
 It simply is.
-It is a metaphysical, rather than a psychological relationship between the individual and the things in his life.

 Personal meaning is the form in which the subject knows and sees his living meanings, i.e. his interpretation of the situation.

 This is Leontiev:

 “The consciousness merely marks out and emphasizes what is significant for the subject, and sets before him the “task for meaning,” that of becoming aware of the concrete place that the corresponding objects or events occupy in his life, of the motives, needs, and values of the subject with which they are connected, and of the precise nature of the connection.
 The answer to this question, the resolution of this task requires the special inner activity of meaning-creation.”

 In other words, what is significant for you about an object or situation will shape how you interpret meaning in certain events.

 This personal meaning translates to meaning-based structures of the personality, which in their turn translate to a system that facilitates the regulation of the subject’s life-activity in accordance with a specific meaning-based logic.